ngupta6/ISLR/README.md

-# ISLR
-An Introduction to Statistical Learning
+# ISLR: An Introduction to Statistical Learning

-In this repository, I store some of the codes I have written through my study of ["An Introduction to Statistical Learning"](http://www-bcf.usc.edu/~gareth/ISL/), including labs and exercises.
+In this repository, I store some of the codes I have written through my study of ["An Introduction to Statistical Learning"](http://www-bcf.usc.edu/~gareth/ISL/), which includes the codes for labs and exercises.